 Claudia Arozqueta

-Arozqueta is a historian, curator, and writer interested in the interconnections of our bodies, art, nature, and science and technology.
-Her research examines energies and vital signs from a broad spectrum, ranging from the physical and emotional to the environmental and geopolitical.
-Arozqueta is the solo author of Heartbeat Art, forthcoming from MIT Press in 2025.
+Claudia Arozqueta is an interdisciplinary historian, curator, and writer interested in historical and contemporary interconnections of art, nature, science, and technology.
+Her research examines energies and life signs across a broad spectrum, ranging from the physical and emotional to the environmental and geopolitical.
+Arozqueta is the solo author of Heartbeat Art (MIT Press, 2025), “An innovative history of heartbeats, pulse, and technoscience in a wide array of international artists and composers”.

 Arozqueta holds a PhD in Art History and Theory from the University of New South Wales, Australia.
 Previously, she earned a MA in Media Art Histories from Donau-Universität Krems in Austria; and a BA in History from the National Autonomous University of Mexico.

-Since 2006, her work has appeared in numerous catalogues, books, journals and magazines, including Leonardo, Artforum, e-flux Criticism, Frieze, Art21, Flash Art, etc.
+Since 2006, her writing has appeared in catalogues, books, academic journals, and magazines, including Leonardo, Artforum, e-flux Criticism, etc.

 In 2014, Arozqueta founded Modelab, a nomadic artistic initiative exploring public space, ecologies and experimental historical narratives, with recent projects at Les Traversées du Marais Festival, Paris; Taipei Artist Village, Taipei; Manila Biennale, Philippines; etc.